Why hire an educational consultant?

 To help find the right college for the right price

-College is a costly investment and families are looking for colleges that will fit within their budget.
+College is a costly investment, and families are looking for colleges that will fit within their budget.
 Educational consultants can advise families on colleges that are a better value as well as which schools offer merit and/or financial aid.
-I help students discover colleges that are an educational and financial fit for the family.
+We help students discover colleges that are an educational and financial fit for the family.

 To provide career counseling and advice on majors

 Many students have not yet formulated a career path or major.
 Educational consultants offer career testing and guidance to help students discover a major that is right for them.

 To provide clarity

 There are over 3,500 colleges in the United States.
 Where do you start?
 Every student is different, and educational consultants can help you pinpoint the colleges that meet the needs of your student.

 To offer alternatives and increase chances of admission

 The competition to get into college, especially in California, has increased over the years.
 The average admitted student GPA is over a 4.0 at six of the nine UC schools.
 The admit rate for some Cal State Colleges such as Cal Poly San Luis Obispo, San Diego State, and Long Beach State is less than 30%.
 Many of the Cal State Colleges are also dealing with impacted majors, and some students are taking five to six years to graduate.
 Educational consultants can help advise students on application strategies to improve these odds and suggest alternatives that may be a better fit for students.